org-metaeffekt/metaeffekt-bom-essentials/docs/01-asset-to-sbom.md

 * validation of declared and internal known information

 Another approach for the validation of completeness are reviews and explorative audits.
-While reviews try to establish an overall status quo, explorations are dedicated to in depth analysis focusing on specific artefacts or modes of integration.
+While reviews try to establish an overall status quo, explorations are dedicated to in depth analysis focusing on specific artifacts or modes of integration.